-Maybe we’re just biased, but we don’t think any other city does tours quite like New Orleans.
+Maybe we’re biased, but we don’t think any other city does tours quite like New Orleans.
 This city’s historical and cultural significance is well known around the world, adding to the many reasons why New Orleans is so special and unique.

-Because of its endless amount of wonderment and mystery, many first-time visitors often find themselves in awe.
+Because of its endless amount of wonderment and mystery, some first-time visitors find themselves in awe.
 This is where tours come in.
 There are some types of tours you might be familiar with that are popular in New Orleans: history tours, home and garden tours, and even ghost tours.
 Take a look at some of our favorite tours in and around the French Quarter.

-You may have seen that big, red double decker bus coming down one of the streets in New Orleans’ biggest neighborhoods: the French Quarter, the Garden District, or the Central Business District.
+You may have seen that big, red double-decker bus coming down one of the streets in New Orleans’ biggest neighborhoods: the French Quarter, the Garden District, or the Central Business District.

 The City Sightseeing Tour is great for any tourist who is visiting New Orleans for the first time.
 It’s like a catch-all for New Orleans history, architecture, and culture.
-You might be thinking that this tour would take a significant amount of time away from your other plans… I mean, New Orleans was founded in 1718, and its battle between French and Spanish influence is enough to make anyone exhausted.
+You might be thinking that this tour would take a significant amount of time away from your other plans.
+You know, New Orleans was founded in 1718, and its battle between French and Spanish influence is enough to make anyone exhausted.
 It really is a lot to cover!

-Hear the brass band on the street corner or the click-clack of tap dancing feet, marvel at the stillness of the human statues, who have painted themselves entirely in gold or silver, smell the fresh scent of to-die-for cuisine, or listen to the buzz of the crowd.
+Hear the brass band on the street corner or the click-clack of tapdancing feet, marvel at the stillness of the human statues, who have painted themselves entirely in gold or silver, smell the fresh scent of to-die-for cuisine, or listen to the buzz of the crowd.
 On your tour, you’ll discover how sensory the city really can be.

 French Quarter Walking Tours are among the most popular, taking you to some of the most iconic landmarks of the city.
-Whether you’ve been to New Orleans or not, nothing is more charming than making your way down cobblestone streets as you watch the red Canal streetcars pass by, slow and steady like the locals that walk the street.
+Whether you’ve been to New Orleans or not, nothing is more charming than making your way down cobblestone streets as you watch the red Canal Street streetcars pass by, slow and steady like the locals that walk the street.
 (No one is ever really in a rush here.)